 How far or how long can I run without refuelling?

-For training runs under one hour there is no need to refuel on the move as long as you have eaten enough to keep your energy up before setting out.
-For runs over one hour in duration, individuals should practice taking on small amounts of high-GI carbohydrates, which will help top up blood glucose and provide ongoing fuel to the working muscles to help maintain a good pace of running.
+For training runs under one hour there is no need to refuel on the move, as long as you have eaten enough to keep your energy up before setting out.

-These easily absorbed carbohydrates also provide important fuel for the brain, which allows the body to keep working harder, especially when muscles begin to tire.
-Interestingly research has indicated that using a carbohydrate sports drink as a mouth rinse may help to activate the brain - which could be a useful technique later in the race if you struggle to take on fluids.
+Easily absorbed carbohydrates also provide important fuel for the brain, which allows the body to keep working harder, especially when muscles begin to tire.
+Interestingly, research has indicated that using a carbohydrate sports drink as a mouth rinse may help to activate the brain, which could be a useful technique later in the race if you struggle to take on fluids.

 What are the best foods to eat on a run to avoid feeling full?